an aerial of the Eugene campus focused on tykeson hall

 Betsy McClendon

 Betsy, BA ’68 (mathematics), is the owner and designer of Designs by Betsy.
 She is a founding member of the San Diego Chapter of the International Interior Designer Association.
 Betsy serves as chairman emeritus of the Sharp Health Care Foundation, founder of Lead San Diego, and founder of La Jolla Community Church.
-Betsy and her husband, Scott, have one grown child, Philip, who resides in Kansas City with his wife and three adopted children.
+Betsy and her late husband, Scott, have one grown child, Philip, who resides in Kansas City with his wife and three adopted children.

 Marianne McDonald